07 Feb 2025

 Unfortunately, there is no first-time buyers’ stamp duty relief available for first homes purchased in Wales.

-Scotland has its own stamp tax regime and has a relief for first-time buyers which increases the nil rate band of land and building transaction tax (LBTT) to £175,000.
-The maximum relief in Scotland is therefore limited to £600 which is far less generous than in England and Northern Ireland.
+Scotland has its own stamp tax regime and has a relief for first-time buyers which increases the nil-rate band of land and building transaction tax (LBTT) to £175k.
+There is a maximum limit relief in Scotland of £600, which is far less generous than in England and Northern Ireland.

 Related insights